Winnipeg police officer charged after pedestrian dies in hit-and-run

 Share via Email

-Cody Severight, who was 23, was taken to hospital in critical condition and later died of his injuries.

-Holz was arrested a short time later and has been released from custody and placed on administrative leave.
+But Chief Danny Smyth says like anyone else, if an officer has too much to drink and gets behind the wheel of a car, he or she has crossed a line.

+Smyth faced questions at a news conference Friday about whether there is a culture among police officers of going for an after-drink work.

-He is to appear in court again next month on charges of impaired driving causing death and failing to stop at the scene of an accident involving a death.
+One off-duty officer was charged this week with impaired driving causing death and failing to stop at the scene of an accident after a fatal hit-and-run that killed pedestrian Cody Severight, 23.

-Police Chief Danny Smyth says he's disappointed and his heart goes out to the Severight's family.
+Smyth said the investigation being carried out by Manitoba's Independent Investigations Unit could result in further charges against Const.
+Justin Holz, 34, and also said there will be an internal review that won't be made public.

+Severight's aunt, Nancy Gabriel, has expressed concern that the person responsible for her nephew's death "doesn't get away with it," adding her family just wants justice.

 Editors' Picks